Frequently Asked Questions

 Yes.
 Freshmen who have earned less than 30 credit hours can only purchase a Stadium permit.
 On-site security is provided 24/7 during the academic year at Dix Stadium.
 PARTA bus service transports students to and from campus.
-Visit the PARTA website for bus routes and timetables.
+Visit the PARTA website or download the SPOT PARTA app for bus routes and timetables.

 Can I return my permit if I don't need it?

 Student parking permits can be returned to Parking Services within the first week of classes for a complete refund.
 Prorated refunds will be issued thereafter until the cut-off date.

 Can I sell my permit to someone else if I don't need it

 No, parking permits cannot be resold.
 Parking permits are the property of Kent State University, issued exclusively by Parking Services, and can be confiscated for misuse.

 What if my permit is lost or stolen?

 If your permit is lost or stolen, you must come to the Parking Services office to fill out a lost/stolen report.
 There is a replacement fee for a new permit.
 If you find the permit that was reported lost or stolen, return it to Parking Services.
 Do not display it!
 The lost /stolen permit will be placed on a "Hot List" and any vehicle found displaying the permit will be booted and/or towed at the driver's expense.
 A referral to Student Conduct and/or the suspension of parking privileges on campus may also occur.